ramigs/nuxt-fauna-article/nuxt-fauna.md

 **PRINTSCREEN**

 Then click the "Import Schema" button."
-Click "GraphQL" in the left sidebar, which opens your browser’s file upload.
-Select the `schema.gql` file:
+Click "GraphQL" in the left sidebar, which opens your browser’s file upload, and select the `schema.gql` file:

 **PRINTSCREEN**

-Inside a Fauna database, we have Collections, Indexes and Documents.
-"FaunaDB automatically created the necessary collection for the `Repo` entity.
+FaunaDB automatically created the necessary collection for the `Repo` entity.
-Additionally, It also creates the indexes that to support the schema."

-"Besides that, it also creates the indexes that are needed to interact with those collections in a meaningful and efficient manner."
+Additionally, it also created the indexes to support the schema and are needed to interact with the collection.

 At this point we have an empty database, ready to be populated with some repo data.

 ## Seeding data to Fauna

+Inside a Fauna database, we have Collections, Indexes and Documents.
 FaunaDB is a non-relational database that stores data in the JSON format.
 There are three ways of interacting with Fauna data: